 Cost: The tuition fee for the course is £2,000.
 Once a place on the course has been confirmed, delegates will be required to pay a deposit of £1,000.
 Please note, we will only consider refunding this deposit upon proof of inability to attend the course due to ill health or visa denial - official documentation will be required (eg doctor's letter, Home Office communication etc).

-Duration: The course will run for 2 weeks: 28 September to 9 October 2020
+Duration: The course will run for 2 weeks: Dates TBC

-Accommodation: The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
+Accommodation: Please note that accommodation may not be offered during the current COVID-19 pandemic.
+The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
 The number of rooms is however limited and availability is on a first come first served basis and cannot therefore be guaranteed.
 The alternative is for course delegates to use local Bed & Breakfast accommodation which we can help to organise.

 Biosecurity: The laboratory operates at BSL3 containment level and delegates will be expected to adhere to tight biosecurity regulations, including a strict three day quarantine period and a shower upon exiting the laboratories daily.
 Further information will be provided.

-Application deadline: 26 June 2020 (please note that places are limited).
+Application deadline: TBC (please note that places will be limited).

 Course pre requisites